libp2p/docs/content/concepts/peer-routing.md

 Take a look at the initial tree:
 ![Kademlia-system](Kademlia-system.png)
-See this circled sub-trees?
+See these circled sub-trees?
 Remember that the Kademlia protocol ensures that every node knows of (and can locate) at least one node in each of its subtrees.
 If that subtree contains a node. `k-bucket` of a sub-tree is a set of that nodes.
 Once again: from each subtree we take only those nodes that we know - and we call it `k-bucket`.
 In out case `k-buckets` for Bob look like this

 ![k-buckets](k-buckets.png)